yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl freeze` - freeze subexpressions matching the pattern and then perform the operation.

+* `#!wl freezeNegative` - variant of freeze.
+Negative is used as the default transformation.

 * `#!wl focus` - simplify the arguments of the specified heads.